-\ABSTRACT{ We study the problem of learning \textit{across} a sequence of price experiments for related products, focusing on implementing the Thompson sampling algorithm for dynamic pricing.
-We consider a practical formulation of this problem where the unknown parameters of the demand function for each product come from a prior that is shared across products, but is unknown a priori.
-Our main contribution is a meta dynamic pricing algorithm that learns this prior online while solving a sequence of non-overlapping pricing experiments (each with horizon $T$) for $N$ different products.
-Our algorithm addresses two challenges: (i) balancing the need to learn the prior (\emph{meta-exploration}) with the need to leverage the current estimate of the prior to achieve good performance (\emph{meta-exploitation}), and (ii) accounting for uncertainty in the estimated prior by appropriately ``widening" the prior as a function of its estimation error, thereby ensuring convergence of each price experiment.
-We prove that the price of an unknown prior for Thompson sampling is negligible in experiment-rich environments (large $N$).
-In particular, our algorithm's meta regret can be upper bounded by $\widetilde{O}(\sqrt{NT})$ when the covariance of the prior is known, and $\widetilde{O}\left(N^{\frac{3}{4}}\sqrt{T}\right)$ otherwise.
-Numerical experiments on synthetic and real auto loan data demonstrate that our algorithm significantly speeds up learning compared to prior-independent algorithms or a naive approach of greedily using the updated prior across products. }
+\ABSTRACT{ We study the problem of learning shared structure \emph{across} a sequence of dynamic pricing experiments for related products.
+We consider a practical formulation where the unknown demand parameters for each product come from an unknown distribution (prior) that is shared across products.
+We then propose a meta dynamic pricing algorithm that learns this prior online while solving a sequence of Thompson sampling pricing experiments (each with horizon $T$) for $N$ different products.
+Our algorithm addresses two challenges: (i) balancing the need to learn the prior (\emph{meta-exploration}) with the need to leverage the estimated prior to achieve good performance (\emph{meta-exploitation}), and (ii) accounting for uncertainty in the estimated prior by appropriately ``widening" the estimated prior as a function of its estimation error.
+We introduce a novel prior alignment technique to analyze the regret of Thompson sampling with a mis-specified prior, which may be of independent interest.
+Unlike prior-independent approaches, our algorithm's meta regret grows sublinearly in $N$, demonstrating that the price of an unknown prior in Thompson sampling can be negligible in experiment-rich environments (large $N$).
+Numerical experiments on synthetic and real auto loan data demonstrate that our algorithm significantly speeds up learning compared to prior-independent algorithms. }